TrishamBP/Ethereum-dAPP/README.md

 Test Blockchains- Ganache, Ropsten Network.
 Cryptocurrency wallet- Metamask.
 This dAPP can track the provenance/origin and movement of a product in the supply chain.
+All the files are located with their folder names in the branches.
+To use the same piece of code please name the folders as the name of branches.
 ![image](https://user-images.githubusercontent.com/91331117/148859407-b26df199-ac98-4869-a235-591016f29519.png)